techidaily/site-games-able/source/_posts/5-ways-you-can-maintain-your-xbox-series-x-hardware.md

  Image Credit:[Xbox](https://support.xbox.com/en-US/help/hardware-network/console/position-ventilate-console#:~:text=Place%20the%20console%20in%20a,top%20right%20of%20your%20console.)

  Generally, if your Xbox Series X setup matches the above criteria, you shouldn't have to worry about poor ventilation.
 However, other factors out of your control may still cause ventilation issues or a build-up of dust.
-Luckily, just as with cleaning your console, you can also[clean the ventilation fan of your Xbox Series X](https://www.makeuseof.com/how-to-clean-fan-xbox-series-x/) .
+Luckily, just as with cleaning your console, you can also [clean the ventilation fan of your Xbox Series X](https://www.makeuseof.com/how-to-clean-fan-xbox-series-x/) .

 ## 3\.
 Optimize Your Xbox Settings

  Maintaining your Xbox Series X itself helps you maintain your hardware naturally.
 However, you can also ensure a well-maintained console beyond physical conservation.
 Maintaining the settings and software of your Series X is also very important.

- For instance, something as simple as[ensuring your Xbox Series X is updated to the latest system update](https://www.makeuseof.com/how-to-update-xbox-series-x-series-s/) guarantees your hardware is running with the latest security patches and fixes.
+ For instance, something as simple as [ensuring your Xbox Series X is updated to the latest system update](https://www.makeuseof.com/how-to-update-xbox-series-x-series-s/) guarantees your hardware is running with the latest security patches and fixes.
 To update your console, access**Settings** and select the option for**Updates** under the**System** tab.

 ![A screenshot of the Updates setting for an Xbox Series X with Latest Console Update Status highlighted](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/checking-for-update.jpg)